 The Crown, Netflix review ★★★★★

-Netflix commissioned The Crown as part of their attempt to encourage an older, less technically savvy audience to sign-up to their service and it comes as something of a surprise is to discover this has all been money well spent.
+Netflix commissioned The Crown as part of their attempt to encourage an older, less technically savvy audience to sign-up to their service, and it comes as something of a surprise is to discover this has all been money well spent.
 Not only has the show and its eye-watering budget garnered Netflix lots of publicity and hype among its target audience, but there's no way the BBC and ITV's recent historical dramas (Close to the Enemy and Tutankhamen respectively) can possibly compete with the quality of this series.
-Not that it's a fair competition of course -- if the BBC tried to spent £100 million on a programme about the Queen, there'd be a revolution.
+Not that it's a fair competition of course: if the BBC tried to spent £100 million on a programme about the Queen, there'd be a revolution.

 Written by Peter Morgan, who also gave us the 2006 film The Queen and the 2013 stage play The Audience, the first season of The Crown documents the life of Queen Elizabeth and her family in post-war Britain.
-Charting the Royal family from the marriage of Princess Elizabeth to Prince Philip, until three years after her coronation.
+It charts the Royal family from the marriage of Princess Elizabeth to Prince Philip, until three years after her coronation.
 The Royals were understandably trepidatious about how they would be portrayed, but they needn't have been.

 The family is honoured by some uniformly excellent acting.
 The Royals come across as deeply flawed and very human, but in the best possible way.
-The opening scene, in which King George VI, played by Jared Harris, is seen hacking up specks of blood into a lavatory, which makes for a good analogy for how the series means to go on: the fragile, mortal sides of the Royal family are revealed onto us before the regal persona is allowed to make an appearance.
+The opening scene, in which King George VI, played by Jared Harris, is seen hacking up specks of blood into a lavatory, makes for a good analogy for how the series means to go on: the fragile, mortal sides of the Royal family are revealed onto us before the regal persona is allowed to make an appearance.